Signed area enumeration for lattice walks: Exclusion statistics

-{Why in (\ref{Zn}) and (\ref{bn}) the particular choice of the notations $Z_n$ and $b_n$?
-In statistical mechanics $Z(n)$ usually refers to an $n$-body partition function and $b(n)$ to its associated $n$-{th} cluster coefficient.
-Let us interpret $s_k$ in (\ref{sk}) as $s_k=e^{-\beta\epsilon_k}$ ($\beta$ is the inverse temperature), i.e., as a spectral function for a quantum 1-body spectrum $\epsilon_k$ labeled by an integer $k$.
-The structure of $Z(n)$ in (\ref{Zn}) with the $+2$ shifts in the spectral function arguments then precisely corresponds to an $n$-body partition function for a gas of particles with exclusion statistics $g=2$ (no two particles can occupy two adjacent quantum states) and 1-body spectrum $\epsilon_k$.
-Exclusion statistics is a purely quantum (again) concept which describes the statistical mechanical properties of identical particles.
-Usual particles are either Bosons ($g=0$) or Fermions ($g=1$).
-Here for square lattice paths one goes beyond Fermi exclusion with $g=2$.
-In general for $g$-exclusion the $n$-body partition function (\ref{Zn}) would become with a shift in the arguments of the spectral function which is $g$ instead of $2$.
-In line with (\ref{bn}, \ref{sonice}) the associated $n$-th cluster coefficient would end up rewriting as \be b(n)=(-1)^{n+1} -0.3cm {\sum_{\substack{l_1, l_2, \ldots, l_{j} \\ { \rm g-composition}\;{\rm of}\;n}} -0.4cm {c_g(l_1,l_2,\ldots,l_{j} )} }{\sum _{k=1}^{q-j+1} s^{l_{j}}_{k+j-1}\cdots s^{l_2}_{k+1} {s}^{l_1}_k} \ee where
+{The quantities $Z(n)$ and $b(n)$ introduced previously admit a statistical mechanical interpretation.
+Let us write the spectral function} $s_k$ in~\eqref{sk} as $s_k={\rme}^{-\beta\epsilon_k}$ ($\beta$ is the inverse temperature) {and interpret is as the Boltzmann factor} for a quantum 1-body spectrum $\epsilon_k$ labelled by an integer $k$.
+The structure of $Z(n)$ in~\eqref{Zn} then precisely corresponds to an $n$-body partition function for a gas of particles {with 1-body spectrum $\epsilon_k$ and exclusion statistics $g=2$: The $+2$ shifts in the spectral function arguments ensure that no two particles can occupy adjacent quantum states.} Exclusion statistics is, again, a purely quantum concept which describes the statistical mechanical properties of identical particles. {Ordinary} particles are either bosons ($g=0$), {which can occupy the same quantum state,} or fermions ($g=1$), {which cannot occupy the same quantum state.
+We see that square-lattice walks map to systems with statistics beyond Fermi exclusion, {in which particles can occupy neither the same state nor adjacent states.
+In a sense, each particle excludes two quantum states, thus $g=2$}.
+In general, for $g$-exclusion {particles} the $n$-body partition function~\eqref{Zn} would become \be Z(n) = \sum_{k_1=1}^{q-gn+g} \sum_{k_2=1}^{k_1} \cdots \sum_{k_{n}=1}^{k_{n-1}} s_{k_1+gn-g} s_{k_2+gn-2g} \cdots s_{k_{n-1}+g} s_{k_{n}}, \ee where one observes a shift {$g$ instead of $2$} in the arguments of the spectral function.
+In line with~\eqref{bn},~\eqref{sonice} the associated $n$-th cluster coefficient {can be shown to take the form} \be b(n)=\sum_{j=1}^n \sum_{\substack{l_1, l_2, \ldots, l_{j} \\ { g-{\rm composition}\;{\rm of}\;n}} } -0.4cm {c_g(l_1,l_2,\ldots,l_{j} )} {\sum _{k=1}^{q-j+1} s^{l_{j}}_{k+j-1}\cdots s^{l_2}_{k+1} {s}^{l_1}_k}, \ee where \be \nonumber {c_g (l_1,l_2,\ldots,l_{j})} := {{{\frac{(l_1+\dots +l_{g-1}-1)!}{l_1! \cdots l_{g-1}!}}~ \prod_{i=1}^{j-g+1} \binom{l_i+\dots +l_{i+g-1}-1 }{l_{i+g-1}}}}. \ee In~\eqref{suf} one sums over all $g$-compositions of the integer $n$, obtained by inserting at will inside the usual compositions (i.e., the $2$-compositions) no more than $g-2$ zeroes in succession.
+For example, for $n=3$ and $g=3$ one has $9$ such $3$-compositions:

-In (\ref{suf}) one sums over all { {$g$-compositions}} of the integer $n$ obtained by inserting at will inside the usual compositions (i.e., the $2$-compositions) no more than $g-2$ zeroes in succession.
-For example for $n=3$ and $g=3$ one has $9$ such $3$-compositions $n=3=2+1=1+2=1+1+1=2+0+1=1+0+2=1+0+1+1=1+1+0+1=1+0+1+0+1$.
-For general $g$ there are $g^{n-1}$ such {$g$-compositions} of the integer $n$ (see \cite{brian} for an analysis of these extended compositions, also called multicompositions).
+For general $g$ there are $g^{n-1}$ such {$g$-compositions} of the integer $n$ (see~\cite{brian} for an analysis of these extended compositions, also called multicompositions).